LWeatherbie/guessinggame/README.md

 the user whether their guess is too high, too low, or correct.
 If a correct guess is made, the script exits

-This script demonstrates the following bash features:
+This script demonstrates the following bash script features:
 - user input
 - functions
 - while loops